lautaroelkin/page_scrubber.koplugin/README.md

-# KOReader 📚
-Custom Lua patches and plugins for **KOReader** optimized for E-ink devices.

 # 📖 Page Scrubber Plugin!
 This plugin allows you to quickly flip back and forth through the book, with the option to easily return to your original page using the 'x' button or stay on the new page.
 You can also use the interactive progress bar and bookmark browser.
 Streamlined, E-ink optimized, based on KOReader's browser architecture and inspired by the native Kindle page picker experience.
 Compatible with EPUB, CBZ, and PDFs!

-**Features**:
+### ✨ Features
-* **Thumbnail Grids:** Live 3-page preview with hold-to-repeat page turning, plus a minimalist distraction-free "Simple Grid" mode.
+*   **Thumbnail Grids:** Live 3-page and 6-page previews, plus a minimalist distraction-free "Simple Grid" mode.
+*   **Interactive Index:** A dedicated visual Table of Contents view with its own progress bar for easy chapter navigation.
 *   **Advanced Navigation:** Interactive progress slider, chapter-skip buttons, a quick-access top toolbar, and physical D-Pad support.
-* **Split-View Annotations (NEW):** A beautiful split-screen manager for Bookmarks, Highlights, and Notes, featuring a live high-res page preview and smart highlight filters.
+*   **Split-View Annotations:** A beautiful split-screen manager for Bookmarks, Highlights, and Notes, featuring a live high-res page preview and smart highlight filters.
+*   **Redesigned Reading Pop-Ups (NEW):** Features a modern, pill-shaped floating dictionary and multi-word selection menu.
+It intelligently anchors away from your finger so it never blocks your text.
+Fully compatible with the AI Assistant, X-Ray, and other external plugins.
-* **Robust UI Scaling (NEW):** Auto-adapting layout that prevents crashes or overlapping at any scale (long-press the Gear icon to resize).
+*   **Robust Customization (NEW):** Auto-adapting layout with dynamic UI Scaling and customizable Text Size (Small/Medium/Large) that prevents crashes or overlapping at any resolution.
+*   **Markdown Export:** Export your highlights and notes directly to a `.md` file on your device.
-* **Native Integration:** Launch all widgets and access settings directly from KOReader's native top menu (but obviously the easiest way to lunch the grids is with a gesture!).
+*   **Native Integration:** Launch all widgets and access settings directly from KOReader's native top menu, or bind them to your own custom gestures.

+---

+### How different is this from the stock Skim widget and Page browser?

+While it achieves similar goals as the stock tools, it merges the Page Browser and Skim Widget into a single, fluid, and highly interactive workflow.

+Here is what it does differently:
+*   **Smarter Rendering:** The 3-grid renders images one by one instead of processing all pages at once, making it significantly smoother.
+*   **Hold to Flip:** Introduces a "hold" action to quickly scrub through pages.
+*   **Classic "Simple Grid":** A transparent, older-Kindle inspired grid.
+Tap outside the window to instantly cancel and return to your original page.
+*   **Instant Switching:** Jump seamlessly between the 3-page and 6-page grids with a single tap, no menus required.
+*   **Integrated TOC & Annotations:** View chapters, bookmarks, highlights, and notes on the fly while simultaneously looking at the live page preview.

+Basically, it takes the native features, removes the friction, and puts them into a streamlined tool.
+Give it a try!

 > ⚠️ **IMPORTANT:** You MUST delete any old or duplicate `.lua` scrubber/browser files from your KOReader plugins/patches folder before installing this new version.

 > ⚠️ **Compatibility Note:** Page Scrubber is *not* compatible with the `2-reader-header.lua` user patch (it will cause blank thumbnails).
 If you want a reading header, please use the official **Bookend** plugin instead, which is 100% compatible.

-Get the plugin in the release page!
+**[Get the plugin in the Releases page!]**

 ---

-## 📱
+## 📱 Screenshots

 <table align="center" width="100%">
   <tr>